Samantha-norrie/Mods-Minecraft-Java-Edition-1.15.2/README.md

 crafted with nine loaves of bread.
 When broken, the bread block will drop nine loaves of bread.

+EMERALD ARMOR AND TOOLS MOD:
+Emeralds can be used to craft armor, swords, and tools.
+Stronger than iron, but missing the diamond touch... a nice in-between material for everyday exploring!

 HOLD HEARTS MOD:
 A simple mod that allows the player to have a small heart as an item (found in the decorations tab).
 Use with a frame to add a